Intercropping

-Intercropping is a multiple cropping practice that involves growing two or more crops in proximity.
-In other words, intercropping is the cultivation of two or more crops simultaneously on the same field.
+Intercropping is a multiple cropping practice that involves the cultivation of two or more crops simultaneously on the same field, a form of polyculture.
 The most common goal of intercropping is to produce a greater yield on a given piece of land by making use of resources or ecological processes that would otherwise not be utilized by a single crop.

 Methods

 The degree of spatial and temporal overlap in the two crops can vary somewhat, but both requirements must be met for a cropping system to be an intercrop.
 Numerous types of intercropping, all of which vary the temporal and spatial mixture to some degree, have been identified.

-Maslin
+Mixed intercropping

-Mixed intercropping, (also known as maslin) is the most basic form in which multiple crops are freely mixed in the available space.
-Maslin is a common practice in Ethiopia, Eritrea, Georgia, and a few other places.

-Maslin has been practiced for thousands of years.
-In Medieval England, farmers mixed oat and barley, which they called dredge, or dredge corn, to make livestock feed.
-French peasants ground wheat/rye maslin to make pain de méteil, or bread of mixed grains.
-In and around Ukraine, the historic word for maslins—surjik or surzhyk—was stretched to describe dialect that mixes Russian, Moldovan, or other languages.
-The Turkish word mahlut came to mean impure.

-Ease of harvesting and buyer preferences led later farmers to plant single-species fields.
-The skills needed for maslin farming atrophied.
+Mixed intercropping consists of multiple crops freely mixed in the available space.
+In the 21st century, it remains a common practice in Ethiopia, Eritrea, Georgia, and a few other places.
+Freely mixed intercropping has been practiced for thousands of years.
+In medieval England, farmers mixed oat and barley, which they called dredge, or dredge corn, to make livestock feed.
+French peasants similarly ground wheat and rye together to make pain de méteil, or bread of mixed grains.
+Ease of harvesting and buyer preferences led later farmers to plant single-species fields instead.